Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 Arriving in Porto

 Airport ground transportation.
-Line E (violet) of the Metro de Porto connects the airport to the city center in about 25 minutes.
-See the Metro's From the Airport to Everywhere page for directions to the Metro station, which is only 50 meters from the terminal.
+Line E (violet) of the Metro do Porto connects the airport to the city center in about 25 minutes.
+The Metro station is about 50 meters from the terminal.

 photoOther ground-transportation services include buses (handy for certain suburbs) and taxis, which are cheaper than in many Western European countries.